simonrose121/phd/_posts/2016-12-13-preliminary-study.md

 ## Existing Methodologies

 I first identified studies in to computational thinking, problem solving, or just general programming (using Scratch etc) where the participants were 8 years old or younger.
 It is worth noting that there are a lot more papers who focus on children over this age.
-This currently consists of 14 papers, I will try and add more as I find them.
+This currently consists of 15 papers, I will try and add more as I find them.

 Type of Paper:

-- Journal Article - **11**
+- Journal Article - **12**
 - Conference Proceedings - **3**

 Overall approach:

 - Quantitative - **7**
 - Qualitative - **3**
-- Mixed methods - **4**
+- Mixed methods - **5**

 Research design:

 - Post-test only - **8**
 - Pre-test post-test - **3**
+- Mid-test post-test - **1**
 - Iterative - **2**
 - Case study - **1**